guoyb17/FairQuantize/README.md

 Repo for MICCAI24 paper **FairQuantize: Achieving Fairness Through Weight Quantization for Dermatological Disease Diagnosis**.

+## Update

+### 11/11/2024

+Fixed the args.pre_load bug; added Apple mps support; removed some codes that are not used in this project.

+Note: args.pre_load is to load datasets in advance to accelerate the program on certain devices.
+It is far from developed (e.g., not supporting CelebA for now), so by default it is disabled, and please use it with caution if you really need it.

 ## Dependency

 The repo has been built and run on Python 3.9.18.